teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 MB748 ships `quotes-v3`, disabled and channel-off by default.
 It declares only `quotecount`, `topquote` and `halloffame`, each through `legacy-public-fallback`.
-In `observe`, the plugin performs the bounded read and suppresses its reply while the historical adapter remains visible.
+In `observe`, the plugin performs the bounded read and suppresses its reply while the saved built-in registry handler remains visible.
 In `on`, the plugin owns those three commands for the selected channel.
 Switching the channel to `off`, disabling the package or unloading it restores the old path; unload reinstates the exact saved registry handlers.